-[This film review is part of the “Eating Out” Saga.
+[“Eating Out: The Open Weekend” is part of the “Eating Out” Saga.
 To recap the entire saga, head over to THIS post!]

-This last entry is perhaps the most heartfelt of the entries.
+“Eating Out: The Open Weekend” is perhaps the most heartfelt of the entries.
 If it weren’t for quick cameos of two hysterical characters from the earlier entries, this film acts more like the capstone of the trilogy with this cast.
 But it also works as a good ending for the entire series.
 And the twist is an intriguing one – an open relationship amid a gay weekend full of sex and hookups that would tempt even the strongest relationship.
 The result is full of laughs and farcical drama!

-Benji enters the public bathroom and takes the middle stall.
-When another guy walks in, things start to heat up as their hands reach over… until Zack walks.
+Benji (Aaron Milo) enters the public bathroom and takes the middle stall.
+When another guy walks in, things start to heat up as their hands reach over… until Zack (Chris Salvatore) walks.
 Benji and our other guy return to their hand fun right in front of Zack.
 Zack asks “What’re you doing?”
 “Having fun – join in!” replies Benji, and before long there’s a group of guys surrounding around Benji, groping and rubbing each other… until Benji snaps Zack back to the real world.
 Yep, we’ve started off with a sexual fantasy again – this time though, Zack is worried about their agreed open relationship for the weekend: Benji is keen, but Zack isn’t.
 However, Zack finally agrees and they mutual tell each other “I lurv you” – until the guy in the bathroom stall blurts out “Do you guys need a top?” and they leave laughing.